wp-plugins/download-monitor/readme.txt

 Features

+    * New - Download Categories
+	* New - Member only downloads
     * New - Localization support
     * Fixed - Sorting and pagination of downloads in admin
     * Support for wordpress 2+ (including 2.5)